 Mostly yes, but it is still advisable that you check the manual and specifications because there are several manufacturers that do not include an Ethernet port in their product.

-Do I need a modem if I have an Ethernet port?
+Do you need a modem if you have an Ethernet port?

 No, you will not need a modem of your own, provided, whoever you are sharing the internet connection with (university, hotel or any other), has it installed already.